Computer-and-Information-Science/salesperson-paycheck-marshalmiller/README.md

 Total:          2119.00
 ```

 Your program output should be formatted as shown here.
-Note number of decimal places for dollar amount and the percentage (they differ).
-Also, note that dollar amount are aligned on the right.
+Note the number of decimal places for the dollar amount and the percentage (they differ).
+Also, note that dollar amounts are aligned on the right.